 Mihalovic, who joined the LPEF Board in 2016, retired from the School District of La Crosse in 2014, after 32 years as a teacher and administrator, including 28 years at Logan High School, where he was principal from 1998-2014.
 He is now the educational leadership specialist at Viterbo University.

-On April 16, the La Crosse Symphony Orchestra introduced the six community volunteers competing for the opportunity to conduct the orchestra this spring.
+On April 16, LSO introduced the six community volunteers competing for the opportunity to conduct the orchestra this spring.
 In the spirit of collaboration and community, LSO asks each of the candidates to choose a non-profit organization that will receive half of the money they each raise during the campaign.
 Each “vote” is a minimum of $2.00 – one dollar going to the LSO and the other dollar going to the candidates chosen charity.
-The winner and runner-up with the most “votes” received by June 5, 2018, will make their conducting debuts with the LSO on June 9, 2018.

-Other contestants, and their charities, are: Chuck Berendes, Shelter Development; Nick Ragner, The Salvation Army; Roz Schnick, Gundersen Medical Foundation Hospice Program; Amy Stodola, HorseSense for Special Riders; and Adam Weissenberger, Trane Park Project and Freedom Honor Flight La Crosse.
+Other contestants, and their charities, were: Nick Ragner, The Salvation Army; Amy Stodola, HorseSense for Special Riders; and Adam Weissenberger, Trane Park Project and Freedom Honor Flight La Crosse.